-To celebrate World Food Day, the project Nourishing the Future by Cargill, implemented by CARE and the Fabretto Foundation in Nicaragua, is developing a series of activities that promote a balanced and nutritious diet in schools and communities where it is present.
+To celebrate World Food Day, the Cargill’s Nourishing the Future Project, implemented by CARE and Fabretto in Nicaragua, is developing a series of activities that promote a balanced and nutritious diet in schools and communities where it is present.

 The project Nutriendo el Futuro, an initiative framed in the CSR of Cargill, contributes directly to the second objective of sustainable development of the United Nations: Zero Hunger.
 In this sense, to commemorate this day has developed a series of activities that are taking place from October 4 to 25, such as: